 Mentor rented 2,000 square feet of office space for \$2,990 per month under a one-year lease in Ramona, California, which expired in September 2020.
 Mentor relocated to Plano, Texas, in September 2020 and now reimburses facilities costs of \$2,456 per month to the property owners, the Billingsley family.
+Reimbursable facilities costs have not increased since 2020.
 The Company does not pay rent.
 The Company's Ramona rent and facilities costs were formerly \$4,408 per month.